 Many nonprofits collect and store sensitive personal information that is protected by law as confidential.
 When there is a breach of the confidentiality of those data, that poses a risk for the individuals whose data was disclosed, and for the nonprofit that will now lose the trust of its donors and potentially be subject to liability for the breach.

 - Assess your nonprofit’s data risks.
 Take inventory of all the data your nonprofit collects and identify where it is stored.
 Think about the cost/benefit of maintaining all that data.
 You may find that there is data your nonprofit is currently asking for and keeping that it doesn’t really need.

 - Train the staff.
 Your staff should be aware of how to collect/store/dispose of and protect personally identifiable information.
 Pay special attention to federal/state/country laws and regulations.
 For example, in the US, forty-seven states’ laws require nonprofits to inform persons whose “personally identifiable information” is disclosed in a security breach.
 31 states have laws that require the disposal of such data in certain ways.

 - Establish cybersecurity.
 Build your cybersecurity governance structure through the development of information security policies and processes to manage your nonprofit’s cybersecurity risk.
+In particular, you could effectively use in practice VPN and antivirus software.
+If you are not familiar a lot with VPN and ask what does a VPN do?
+It will make sure that it provides you with a defense system against external attacks.
 This should include any applicable legal and regulatory requirements.

 Pro tip: Start using a password manager such as LastPass.
 A password manager saves your passwords and gives you secure access from every computer and mobile device.